-Agreement for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons.
-Signed at Vienna on 21 February 1972
+Agreement in implementation of article III (1) and (4) of the Treaty on the Non-Proliferation of Nuclear Weapons (with protocol).
+Signed at Vienna on 4 March 1977

-Authentic texts: English and French.
+Authentic text: English.

-Registered by the International Atomic Energy Agency on 28 February 1972.
+Registered by the International Atomic Energy Agency on 20 November 1978.

-AGENCE INTERNATIONALE DE L'ÉNERGIE ATOMIQUE et CANADA
+AGENCE INTERNATIONALE DE L'ÉNERGIE ATOMIQUE et JAPON

-Accord relatif à l'application de garanties dans le cadre du Traité sur la non-prolifération des armes nucléaires.
-Signé à Vienne le 21 février 1972
+Accord en application des paragraphes 1 et 4 de l'article III du Traité sur la non-prolifération des armes nucléaires (avec protocole).
+Signé à Vienne le 4 mars 1977

-Textes authentiques: anglais et français.
+Texte authentique: anglais.

-Enregistré par l'Agence internationale de l'énergie atomique le 28 février 1972.
+Enregistré par l'Agence internationale de l'énergie atomique le 20 novembre 1978.

-AGREEMENT 1 BETWEEN THE GOVERNMENT OF CANADA AND THE INTERNATIONAL ATOMIC AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS 2
+AGREEMENT1 BETWEEN THE GOVERNMENT OF JAPAN AND THE INTERNATIONAL ATOMIC ENERGY AGENCY IN IMPLEMENTATION OF ARTICLE III, 1 AND 4 OF THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS2

-WHEREAS Canada is a party to the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as "the Treaty") opened for signature at London, Moscow and Washington on 1 July 1968 3 and which entered into force on 5 March 1970;
+WHEREAS Japan is a signatory of the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as "the Treaty") opened for signature at London, Moscow and Washington on 1 July 19682 and which entered into force on 5 March 1970;